 Since 2016, a “1-inch Type” sensor size now optimizes the portability of serious travel cameras (recommended here).
 In comparison, cameras using larger APS-C sensors require heftier 11x to 19x travel zoom lenses which struggle to sharpen the edges of the frame.
-Cameras using bigger full-frame sensors restrict zoom ranges and overburden most travelers.
+Cameras using even bigger full-frame sensors restrict zoom ranges and overburden most travelers.
 Sensors smaller than “1-inch” size can support super zoom ranges, but at the cost of poor image quality, especially in dim light.
 Smartphones compensate for tiny cameras via computational power and instantly-shareable images, but zoom poorly and fumble in dim light.

 The archaic inch-sizing of camera light sensors is clarified in the illustration and table below, with relative sizes and millimeters.
 Legacy sizing labels such as 1/2.5″ Type harken back to antiquated 1950s-1980s Vidicon video camera tubes!